Mathieuu/CsvEdit/README.md

 ### How to get the latest version

+HELP WANTED WITH PUBLISHING 1.2+ build

-0. Via Eclipse marketplace at <https://marketplace.eclipse.org/content/csv-edit-resurrector>
+0. NOT AVAILABLE Via Eclipse marketplace at <https://marketplace.eclipse.org/content/csv-edit-resurrector>
 or drag-n-drop the image on the Eclipse toolbar
 [![Drag onto your running Eclipse toolbar. *Requires Eclipse Marketplace Client](images/resurrector-CSV-logo.png)](http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=3739198)

-1. The latest version (1.2) 2017-10-31 built is available with update-site `http://www.nodeclipse.org/updates/csvedit/`.
+1. NOT AVAILABLE The latest version (1.2) 2017-10-31 built is NO LONGER available with update-site `http://www.nodeclipse.org/updates/csvedit/`.
 In Eclipse Help -> Install new software, add the URL and follow the instructions.

 2. Or from this repository: